-Skeletal muscle cells are elongated, forming long fibers.
-They have multiple nuclei within each cell; this is in contrast to the majority of other cells in our bodies, according to BMH Linguistics.
-They also contain many mitochondria which are cellular organelles that produce adenosine triphosphate (ATP), the body’s fuel.
-Smooth muscle cells are short, contain only one nucleus and are not striated in appearance, hence the term "smooth."
-Cardiac muscle cells are also striated in appearance though they appear less organized into stripes than skeletal muscle cells.
-These cells may be branched, forming physical connections with many surrounding cells.
+Skeletal muscle cells form elongated fibers in the body.
+They have multiple nuclei within each cell.
+This contrasts with the majority of other cells in human bodies.
+They also contain many mitochondria, cellular organelles that produce adenosine triphosphate (ATP), the body’s fuel.
+The short, non-striated — and, hence — smooth muscle cells contain only one nucleus.
+Cardiac muscle cells appear striated, though they also appear less organized into stripes than skeletal muscle cells.
+These cells may branch out, forming physical connections with many surrounding cells.

-According to BMH Linguistics, skeletal muscle cells are the most abundant type in our bodies.
-These muscle fibers attach to our bones allowing movement in our joints.
-As well, we use skeletal muscles to maintain our posture.
-Smooth muscle cells are found lining our internal organs and blood vessels and are responsible for the contraction of organs, such as the bladder.
-Smooth muscles are considered involuntary.
-Cardiac muscle cells make up the heart and are responsible for pumping blood throughout our bodies.
+According to BMH Linguistics, skeletal muscle cells make up the bulk of muscles in human bodies.
+These muscle fibers attach to bones allowing movement in joints.
+As well, humans use skeletal muscles to maintain posture.
+Smooth muscle cells are found lining internal organs and blood vessels in humans, and they are responsible for the contraction of organs, such as the bladder.
+Smooth muscles act involuntary, scientists say.
+Cardiac muscle cells make up the heart and are responsible for pumping blood throughout the bodies of many species.
 Cardiac muscle is generally thought of as involuntary.

-The University of Leeds lists more than 20 different types of proteins present in muscles.
-The inclusion, exclusion and amount of each one present will alter the functionality of the cell.
-The two major proteins, actin and myosin, are present in all three cell classes.
-The end-to-end arrangement of these two proteins is responsible for the striated appearance of skeletal and cardiac muscle fibers.
+Some scientists list more than 20 different types of proteins present in muscles.
+Inclusion, exclusion and amount of each protein present alter the functionality of the cell.
+The two major proteins, actin and myosin, appear in all three cell classes.
+The end-to-end arrangement of these two proteins causes the striated appearance of skeletal and cardiac muscle fibers.
 Smooth muscle, by contrast, contains only half the amount of myosin found in the striated muscle cells.

-It is a muscle cell’s ability to contract, or shorten itself, that permits movement.
-All contraction is dependent on the presence of actin and myosin.
-According to the University of Leeds, stimulation of actin and myosin bundles causes the proteins to slide toward one another, thereby shortening the fibers.
-Stimulation may come from a nerve signal, or it may result from the presence of charged molecules or ions being sent out to the muscle cell.
+A muscle cell’s ability to contract, or shorten itself, permits movement.
+All contraction depends on the presence of actin and myosin.
+Stimulation of actin and myosin bundles causes the proteins to slide toward one another, thereby shortening the fibers.
+Stimulation may come from a nerve signal, or it may result from the presence of charged molecules or ions the brain sends out to the muscle cell.

-Muscle cell efficiency is important to minimize both excessive heat production as well as daily food requirements.
-ATP, the body's energy unit, is largely consumed by muscle cells; the higher the contraction rate, the more ATP that is required to maintain it.
-Skeletal muscle cells perform tasks at higher contracting rates, using a lot of ATP, although bouts of movement are followed by periods of rest.
-Cardiac muscle is slower in contracting but constant, and so also requires a high amount of energy use.
-Smooth muscle generally contracts very slowly and is considered the most efficient of the three muscle cell types, according to the University of Leeds.
+Muscle cell efficiency plays an important role in minimizing both excessive heat production as well as daily food requirements.
+Muscle cells consume ATP, the body's energy unit.
+The higher the contraction rate, the more ATP is required to maintain it.
+Skeletal muscle cells perform tasks at higher contracting rates, using a lot of ATP, although periods of rest follow bouts of movement.
+Cardiac muscles contract at a slow but constant rate, and so it also requires a high amount of energy use.
+Smooth muscle generally contracts very slowly and is considered the most efficient of the three muscle cell types.